Can you really purchase a home with a Reverse Mortgage or HECM?

 Seniors 62 or over who meet the guidelines.
 Most seniors I have worked with have met guidelines.
 When we talk, I can go over this with you in more detail.

 Why would anyone want to buy a home with a reverse mortgage?

 Well, there are many reasons.
-However, the one I see the most is preservation of cash.
-Most seniors are not cash rich so preserving their cash is often a good idea.
+However, the one I see the most is the preservation of cash.
+Most seniors are not “cash rich” so preserving their cash is often a good idea.
 See the example below.

 Recently we helped a couple buy a home with a reverse mortgage.The home price was 148,000.
 They needed only about $79,000 including closing costs to purchase the home.
-This preserved $69,000 of their cash.They can now live in the home and make NO principle and interest payments for as long as they pay all applicable taxes, insurance and home owners dues.
+This preserved $69,000 of their cash.They can now live in the home and make NO principal and interest payments for as long as they pay all applicable taxes, insurance, and homeowners dues.

 How much cash will I need to own the home I want?